dennis-tra/nebula/analysis/report/REPORT.tpl.md

 - Number of crawls `{{ crawl_count }}`
 - Number of visits `{{ visit_count }}`
+  > Visiting a peer means dialing or connecting to it.
+Every time the crawler or monitoring process tries to dial or connect to a peer we consider this as _visiting_ it.
+Regardless of errors that may occur.
 - Number of unique peer IDs visited `{{ peer_id_count }}`
 - Number of unique IP addresses found `{{ ip_address_count }}`